Table of contents

 Use in the kitchen

-Unripe pigeon peas are green in color and have a mild, nutty flavor that is less intense than the more mature seeds .
+Unripe pigeon peas are green in color and have a mild, nutty flavor that is less intense than the ripe seeds.
 Although they are actually beans, they are called peas because of their size.
 Both ripe and unripe seeds can be used in many ways in the kitchen.
 The green ones are used more for dishes that should have a fresh taste.
 Similar to edamame, they have a crunchy consistency.
 They cook relatively quickly and retain a delicate texture when prepared.

 How can you prepare pigeon peas?
 Whether fresh or dried, you should definitely cook them before using them and, like other pulses, never eat them raw (see your own preparation).
 You can stew, sauté, steam and fry pigeon peas and use them in soups, stews, curries, sauces, salads and rice dishes.
-Their taste harmonizes perfectly with mango , coconut , onion , tomato , ginger , lemon juice , turmeric , coriander , cumin , curry, coconut milk and rice.
+Their taste harmonizes perfectly with mango, coconut, onion, tomato, ginger, lemon juice, turmeric, coriander, cumin, curry powder, coconut milk and rice.
 The fresh beans are particularly valued in Caribbean cuisine.

-If you buy fresh green pigeon peas, store them in the pod until you're ready to use them.
+If you buy fresh green pigeon peas, store them in the pod until ready to use.
 To shell them, boil them for five to seven minutes.
-Place them in an ice bath to cool, then shell them from the pod.
-Cooking inactivates the heat-sensitive trypsin inhibitors they contain, which can cause digestive upset in humans.
-1 You can also store the beans in the pods until they dry inside and turn brown.
-Then use them as dried beans (see ripe pigeon pea seeds ).
+Then place them in an ice bath to cool and shell them from the pod.
+Cooking inactivates the heat-sensitive trypsin inhibitors that can cause digestive upset in humans.
+1 You can also store the beans in the pods until they dry out inside and turn brown.
+Then use them as dried beans (see mature pigeon pea seeds).

 Vegan recipe for rice stew with pigeon peas